The long-awaited Luminar AI feature has finally arrived…

 - Highlights Glow – accentuates highlights in the blurred area.
 It can be effectively used to emphasize light sources, sun glow, and spotlights.

 - Depth Correction – controls the blur strength.
 In other words, this slider mimics changing the aperture.
 For example, if you took a photo at f/8 and set the Portrait Bokeh AI Amount slider to 100, then the Depth Correction 0 will give you around f/2.8-f/4.
-Turning it down all the way to -100 looks like f/1.4-f/1.8, and setting it to +100 removes blur and setting it back to f/8.
+Turning it down all the way to -100 looks like f/1.4-f/1.8, and setting it to +100 removes the blur and sets it back to f/8.

 - Edges Correction – shifts the edge of the mask.
 Use this slider to tweak the mask.